-An improperly coupled trailer can result in death or serious injury.
+Improperly coupled trailer can result in death or serious injury.
 Do not move the trailer until:

 - Coupler is secured and locked to hitch.

 - Safety chains are secured to tow vehicle.

-- Trailer jack(s) are fully retracted.
+- Trailer jacks are fully retracted.

-- · Trailer brakes are checked.
+- Trailer brakes are checked.

-- · Tires and wheels are checked.
+- Tires and wheels are checked.

-- Breakaway switch is connected to tow vehicle;
+- Breakaway switch is connected to tow vehicle:

 - The trailer lights are connected and checked.

-- · Load is secured to trailer.
+- Load is secured to the trailer.

-4.3 Couple traller to tow Vehicle
+4.3 Coupler Trailer To Tow Vehicle